python/cpython/Doc/library/functions.rst

    See also :ref:`typeiter`.

-   One application of the second form of :func:`iter` is build a block-reader.
+   One useful application of the second form of :func:`iter` is to build a block-reader.
 For example, reading fixed-width blocks from a text file until the end of file is reached:

     from functools import partial
     with open('mydata.txt') as fp: